Agostino Tassi: Rape conviction

 In 1612, Tassi was convicted of raping Artemisia Gentileschi, an Italian Baroque painter with an international clientele.
 Tassi originally denied the accusation, stating, "Never have I had carnal relations nor tried to have it with the said Artemisia...
 I've never been alone in Artemisia's house with her."
 He afterwards claimed that he had visited her house in order to safeguard her honor.
 Tassi had already run afoul of the law, having earlier been accused of raping both his sister-in-law and one of his wives.
 His wife had been missing for a time, and it was believed that Tassi had hired bandits to kill her.

 In the ensuing seven-month rape trial, it was discovered that Tassi had planned to murder his wife and to steal some of Orazio's paintings.
 At the end of the trial, Tassi was imprisoned for two years.
 His verdict was later annulled and he was at liberty in 1613.
 His crime and its impact on Artemisia Gentileschi subsequently influenced the feminist view of her during the late 17th century.

+Death

 Tassi died in Rome in 1644.